-In 2021 Comhaltas celebrated the 70th anniversary of Fleadh Cheoil na hÉireann.
+In 2023 Comhaltas celebrates the 72nd anniversary of Fleadh Cheoil na hÉireann.

-Fleadh Cheoil na hÉireann makes a welcome return as a live event when it will be hosted in Mullangar between 31st July and 7th August 2022.
-Having had a couple of years where the pandemic ensured we couldn’t meet in person, we are delighted that we return to Mullingar – where it all began – for the All Ireland Fleadh Cheoil, the seminal event in the traditional Irish music calendar.
+Fleadh Cheoil na hÉireann makes a welcome return to Mullingar between 6th and 14th 7th August 2023.
+Back to where it all began – for the All Ireland Fleadh Cheoil, the seminal event in the traditional Irish music calendar.
 So what is the Fleadh, and how did it come into being?
 More than that, how did it grow over the years into becoming the international phenomenon it now is, where musicians and aficionados travel from all over the world to participate or just enjoy the music and friendship associated with Fleadh Cheoil na hÉireann.

 We outline how the Fleadh came into being, and note some of the most important staging posts in the life of one of Ireland’s most important and culturally influential festivals.

 In January 1951, representatives of the Piper’s Club, Dublin, travelled to Mullingar to meet Cáit Bean Uí Muineacháin, Supt.
 O’Sullivan and Eamonn Ó Muineacháin, with a view to forming a branch of the Piper’s Club in Mullingar.
 After a lengthy discussion it was decided to form an organisation which would embrace all traditional instrumentalists.